-This orange salad dressing is easy peasy to make too and is featured in this delicious wintery orange kale salad.
+This orange vinaigrette salad dressing is easy peasy to make too and is featured in this delicious wintery orange kale salad.
 You add all ingredients to a jar, shake and then pour it over your favorite salad, baby spinach, kale or whatever you want.
 It can elevate even just a pile of fresh greens into something delicious.

 Ingredients and substitutions